sfc-gh-pneedleman/snowflake-streamlit-table-updater/README.md

  ![](https://blog.streamlit.io/content/images/2023/02/data-editor-add-delete-10.44.28-AM-1.gif)

-Current Limitations:
+### Current Limitations:
- -Only tables with 1 Primary Key defined are supported -Primary keys can be edited which triggers a new row to be inserted (no current way to disable editing PKs) -Dates and Timestamps are not supported by the dataframe editor -no way to sort the dataframe if using "dynamic mode" (inserts).
+ - Only tables with 1 Primary Key defined are supported
+ - Primary keys can be edited which triggers a new row to be inserted (no current way to disable editing PKs)
+ - Dates and Timestamps are not supported by the dataframe editor
+ - no way to sort the dataframe if using "dynamic mode" (inserts).
 You can search though.